odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

 If the printer is not present on the :abbr:`IoT (Internet of Things)` box homepage, click :guilabel:`Printers Server`, go to the :guilabel:`Administration` tab and click on :guilabel:`Add Printer`.
-If the printer is not present in the list, it's likely not connected properly.
+If the printer is not present in the list, it is likely not connected properly.

 The printer outputs random text
 -------------------------------